-- Emotional distress: Feeling helpless, hopeless, or powerless; also feelings of irritability, anger, sadness, or numbness. - Physical stress: Physical exhaustion, headaches, nausea, dizziness, or upset stomach. - Changes in sleep: Nightmares or trouble sleeping - Behavioral: Neglect your own self-care, withdraw, isolation or self-medicating through substance abuse. - Interpersonal: Increased conflict in your personal relationships, blaming others, complain with colleagues, or look for a new job. - Change in values: Having negative intrusive thoughts, avoid things that remind you of the stressor, an increased startle response, diminished sense of personal accomplishment, a change in your worldview or personal beliefs.
+- Emotional: Feeling helpless, hopeless, or powerless.
+You might also feel irritable, angry, sad, or numb. - Physical: You might experience physical exhaustion, headaches, nausea, dizziness, or upset stomach.
+You might also have sleep disturbances or nightmares. - Behavioral: You might neglect your own selfcare, withdraw, or isolate yourself.
+You might also increase your substance use as a form of self-medication. - Interpersonal: You might experience increased conflict in your personal relationships.
+You might also blame others, complain with colleagues, or look for a new job. - Other: You might have intrusive thoughts, avoid things that remind you of the stressor, or have an increased startle response.
+You might also have a diminished sense of personal accomplishment, or a change in your worldview or spirituality.